 - FDA launched the Coronavirus Treatment Acceleration Program (CTAP) to speed approval of drugs and therapies.
 72 therapies are now being tested, including hydroxychloroquine, and another 211 are in active planning for clinical trials. - FDA published a new blog post on the Coronavirus Treatment Acceleration Program.
-The program uses every available method to move new treatments to patients as quickly as possible, while at the same time finding out whether the treatments are helpful or harmful. - As of May 4, the FDA has issued 58 individual Emergency Use Authorizations (EUAs) for test kit manufacturers and laboratories.
-In addition, 25 authorized tests have been added to the EUA letter of authorization for high complexity molecular-based laboratory developed tests (LDTs). - FDA has authorized four mask sterilizations systems to disinfect N95 masks, with one system that can decontaminate 4 million N95 masks per day. - On May 1, the FDA issued an emergency use authorization for the investigational antiviral drug Remdesivir for the treatment of suspected or laboratory-confirmed COVID-19 in adults and children hospitalized with severe disease. - On April 28, the FDA issued a new video resource explaining Emergency Use Authorizations (EUAs), one of several tools FDA uses to help make important medical products available quickly during public health emergencies like the COVID-19 pandemic. - EUAs provide more timely access to drugs, diagnostic tests and/or other critical medical products that can help diagnose, treat and/or prevent COVID-19. - On April 27, the FDA released two new fact sheets for the food and agriculture sector outlining guidelines on use of disposable facemasks and cloth coverings, as well as summarizing key steps employers and coworkers can take to stay open, continue to slow the spread and support continuity of essential operations. - During the April 24 White House Press Briefing, FDA Commissioner Dr. Stephen Hahn announced approval the first COVID-19 home collection test kit. - On April 21, the FDA issued an emergency use authorization for IntelliVue Patient monitors intended to be used by healthcare professionals in the hospital environment for remote monitoring of adult, pediatric and neonate patients having or suspected of having COVID-19 to reduce healthcare provider exposure. - On April 16, the FDA announced an expansion of testing options through use of synthetic swabs with a design similar to Q-tips to test patients by collecting a sample from the front of the nose. - On April 14, the FDA issued a consumer update: How You Can Make a Difference During the Coronavirus Pandemic, outlining ways to help such as donating blood or saving PPE for frontline workers. - The FDA released food shopping information to reassure consumers that there is currently no evidence of human or animal food or food packaging being associated with transmission of the coronavirus that causes COVID-19.
+The program uses every available method to move new treatments to patients as quickly as possible, while at the same time finding out whether the treatments are helpful or harmful. - FDA has granted more than 71 Emergency Use Authorizations of commercially available diagnostic tests, including 41 molecular diagnostic tests, 21 laboratory-developed tests, seven antibody tests, and two repurposed treatments (chloroquine, hydroxychloroquine). - FDA has authorized four mask sterilizations systems to disinfect N95 masks, with one system that can decontaminate 4 million N95 masks per day. - On May 1, the FDA issued an emergency use authorization for the investigational antiviral drug remdesivir for the treatment of suspected or laboratory-confirmed COVID-19 in adults and children hospitalized with severe disease. - On April 28, the FDA issued a new video resource explaining Emergency Use Authorizations (EUAs), one of several tools FDA uses to help make important medical products available quickly during public health emergencies like the COVID-19 pandemic. - EUAs provide more timely access to drugs, diagnostic tests and/or other critical medical products that can help diagnose, treat and/or prevent COVID-19. - On April 27, the FDA released two new fact sheets for the food and agriculture sector outlining guidelines on use of disposable facemasks and cloth coverings, as well as summarizing key steps employers and coworkers can take to stay open, continue to slow the spread and support continuity of essential operations. - During the April 24 White House Press Briefing, FDA Commissioner Dr. Stephen Hahn announced approval the first COVID-19 home collection test kit. - On April 21, the FDA issued an emergency use authorization for IntelliVue Patient monitors intended to be used by healthcare professionals in the hospital environment for remote monitoring of adult, pediatric and neonate patients having or suspected of having COVID-19 to reduce healthcare provider exposure. - On April 16, the FDA announced an expansion of testing options through use of synthetic swabs with a design similar to Q-tips to test patients by collecting a sample from the front of the nose. - On April 14, the FDA issued a consumer update: How You Can Make a Difference During the Coronavirus Pandemic, outlining ways to help such as donating blood or saving PPE for frontline workers. - On April 3, the FDA announced a new national effort to bring blood-related therapies for COVID-19 to market as fast as possible. - HHS and the Assistant Secretary for Preparedness and Response's Biomedical Advanced Research and Development Authority (BARDA) will collaborate with American Red Cross

+- and three companies on the development of convalescent plasma and hyperimmune globulin immunotherapies to make safe and effective treatments available. - The FDA released food shopping information to reassure consumers that there is currently no evidence of human or animal food or food packaging being associated with transmission of the coronavirus that causes COVID-19.